Organiser: Place North West

 - Who were the winners and losers of the last regeneration cycle?

 - Has Manchester’s growth been fair for all?

 - Has quality placemaking been forgotten in the quest for volume of development?

 - Is the city of a truly international quality?

 - How can the private sector help to solve public realm problems?

 Don’t miss out on your chance to be involved in this exciting and exclusive debate.

 If you are keen to align your brand with the future of the city, whilst also accessing the region’s most senior stakeholders, find out more about sponsoring this event here.
-There are only four sponsorship opportunities remaining for this event.
+There are only two sponsorship opportunities remaining for this event.